 The easiest way to produce a release of a GitHub-based open-source software is to tag the most recent commit on the

-master with the version number at regular intervals of time or once a previously agreed milestone is reached.
+main with the version number at regular intervals of time or once a previously agreed milestone is reached.
 However, this approach to releasing would rest on the assumption that each commit at the

-master branch can potentially be made into a release.
+main branch can potentially be made into a release.
 We cannot provide the release-grade quality guarantees for each of the

-master commits, though.
+main commits, though.

 Consequently, in Dotty, we are using the method above – releasing-by-tagging – to mark release candidates (RC’s) and not the stable releases.
 The stable releases are also marked by a tag, but we have a procedure to assure their quality.

 An RC is promoted to a stable release in one release cycle after its creation.
 The idea is that this way, we have one release cycle's time to examine the release candidate and find critical issues which cannot be allowed into a stable release.